Giant Panda: Profile and Information

 Human beings in the Chinese mountains are the greatest threat to Giant Pandas as they have hunted these fascinating animals for their distinctive fur, up to near extinction in certain areas.

-They have been driven into relatively isolated parts of their previously vast native environment, and their population size has been exposed to significant declines.
+They have been driven into relatively isolated parts of their previously vast native environment, and their population has been exposed to significant declines.

 Relationship with humans